 Familiarity with Healthcare Simulation, anatomic surgical trainers, or high-fidelity manikin development a plus.

-Ability to follow established best work practices.
+The ability to follow established best work practices.

-Ability to effectively work in a team, and to think critically, analyze options and to create great solutions to problems not previously encountered.
+The ability to effectively work in a team, and to think critically, analyze options and to create great solutions to problems not previously encountered.

-Ability to approach the role with curiosity and persistent desire for continuous learning to maintain technical competence.
+The ability to approach the role with curiosity and persistent desire for continuous learning to maintain technical competence.